robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 export async function sendVerificationMessage(to: string, token: string) {
 	const subject = 'Awesome App - Verification Link';
 	const text = `
-Hello ${to}, please open on this verification link in your browser to verify your email address, thank you.
+Hello ${to}, please open this verification link in your browser to verify your email address, thank you.

 http://localhost:5173/verify/${token}